How to Make a Mace Substitute

 Some countries use it to flavor meat and seafood dishes; others use it to season fruits and desserts, like cookies and rice puddings.
 In the United States, it's often used to season soups and dishes featuring winter squash; and it factors in heavily in fall recipes.

-If so, be sure to bookmark or pin my complete ingredient substitution list.
+Did this substitution help you?
+If so, be sure to bookmark or pin our complete ingredient substitution list.
 It's nice to have a quick solution at your fingertips when you find you're out of something that you need for a recipe.